-Research suggests that people with PD do at least 2.5 hours of exercise every week for a better quality of life.
+Data from the Parkinson's Foundation Parkinson's Outcomes Project, the largest-ever clinical study of Parkinson's, suggest that people with PD do at least 2.5 hours of exercise every week for a better quality of life.
 To help manage the symptoms of PD, be sure your exercise program includes a few key ingredients: aerobic activity, strengthening exercises and stretching.
 There are many types of exercises you can do to incorporate all three elements, including but not limited to the following:

 - Running and walking

 - Biking

-- Tai chi, yoga, Pilates or dance
+- · Tai chi, yoga, Pilates or dance

 - Weight training

 - Non-contact boxing